mariogt/nvim/README.md

 This is my first successful attemp to generate a usable Neovim setup for my programming needs, trying to reconfigure my emacs brain 🦬 the struggle is real!

 Some context, right now I'm living in a Windows world, Win 11 + WSL2 on my laptop, Win 10 + Fedora 39 VM on my PC mega tower.
-In this setup NeoVim blends perfectly, works fast on my laptop, my Linux VM, and over SSH, an super fast and low latency experience!
+In this setup NeoVim blends perfectly, works fast on my laptop, my Linux VM, and over SSH, super fast and low latency experience!

 ### Plugins